-These considerations, of course, are not economics, but 'man doth not live by bread alone'.
-It was in an effort to inspire his disciples with his own deep sense of this mystic oneness of humanity that Jesus told them in his last discourse that 'I am in my Father, and you in me, and I in you', and begged them three separate times, with something of despair at their failure to imbibe his spirit, to love one another.
+These considerations, of course, are not economics, but 'man doth not live by bread alone.'
+It was in an effort to inspire his disciples with his own deep sense of this mystic oneness of humanity that Jesus told them in his last discourse that 'I am in my Father, and you in me, and I in you,' and begged them three separate times, with something of despair at their failure to imbibe his spirit, to love one another.
 If we could but see our own joy and sorrow in those of others, there would be no more poverty.

 The alternative to taking the course which I have proposed is to go on as we are going at present, leaving the vicious circle I have described unbroken, with poverty spreading wider and wider as time goes on.
-Within the last year, under a Socialist government anxious-desperately anxious-to solve the problem if it knew how-the number of unemployed in Great Britain has doubled.
-Nearly every civilised country in the world can tell the same or a similar tale, and no one can say that the end is in sight.
-The logical end would be a small band of wealthy people enjoying the benefits and luxuries of civilisation, produced in overflowing measure by a small number of workmen, with an immense poverty-stricken multitude looking on in helpless idleness.
+Unemployment is increasing in every civilised country, and must, unless man loses his inventive power, go on increasing.
+If we continue our present policy in regard to it, the logical end of the process would be a small band of wealthy people enjoying the benefits and luxuries of civilisation, produced in overflowing measure by a small number of workmen, with an immense poverty-stricken multitude looking on in helpless idleness.
 But before that end could arrive, one of two things would have happened.
 Either Parliament would have yielded to an irresistible popular clamour to suppress all machinery; or the whole of civilisation would have been smashed in universal warfare or revolution.
+(117)